 Looking for help navigating the finance maze?
 The Financial Advisers Register is a good place to start especially for those who want to work with legit finance professionals.

-The register lists every adviser, Australia wide, who is licensed to provide personal advice on investments, superannuation and life insurance.
-That’s an important distinction, because personal advice is financial advice which is specific to your needs and circumstances.
+Also, the database lists every adviser, Australia wide, who holds an AFS licence to provide personal advice on investments, superannuation and life insurance.

 The register requires advisers to list: